sailorproject/sailor/docs/manual_page_object.md

 ####page:json( data, [*, parms*] )
 Serializes data as JSON and sends it to the response body.

-* data: any serializable value (table, string, number)
+* data: any serializable value (table, string, number).

 * parms: [optional] table, vars being passed to the dkjson.encode function.
 Refer to the [dkjson documentation](http://dkolf.de/src/dkjson-lua.fsl/wiki?name=Documentation) for details.
 Useful parameters are (indent, keyorder, level).

 ####page:write( data )
 Writes a single string to the response body.

- * data: string
+ * data: string.

 Example 1: `page:write( "Hello world!")`